Yamashita Family Archives

 "In Japan during the Meiji Period (1868-1912), the government energetically promoted modernization as a way of strengthening the country, with a twofold goal: to prevent Japan's being taken over as a colony by any European power, and to prepare Japan to compete on equal terms with Europe as a colonial power itself.
 The effort to emulate the strength of the West included a promotion of beef-eating (formerly nearly unknown in Japan) and a wholesale adoption of Western-style clothing, at least by urban elites."(Source)

 According to Hansen, adopting western fashion was part of demonstrating imperialist notions of modernity and exerting imperial control to compete with Western imperial powers.
-We can see Kishiro's profession in learning how to tailor western suits as part of a larger historical and national context.
+Kishiro's chosen profession reflects the larger historical and national context of a Westernizing Japan.

 03, Tailor shop, 1900 (date might be different)